 Tang, Kraft Foods' citrus-flavored breakfast drink, has been a part of many Americans' breakfast since its release in 1959.
 According to the NASA Spinoff website, Tang flew with the Gemini astronauts into space in 1965.
-Immediately after Gemini's launch, Kraft launched the marketing campaign that revolutionized Tang's image.
-They marketed Tang as the breakfast beverage astronauts drink.
+Immediately after Gemini's launch, Kraft launched a marketing campaign that revolutionized Tang's image.
+They marketed Tang as the breakfast beverage that astronauts drink.
 Space-age charisma aside, Tang is probably not your best choice as a nutritious breakfast beverage.

 Why Is Tang Bad for You?

 It's all about the sugar.
 The first ingredient in Tang is sugar.
 The second ingredient in Tang is fructose, in other words, sugar.
-Farther down the ingredient list are Maltodextrin, Sucralose, Acesulfame Potassium, and Neotame, which are all artificial sweeteners.
+Further down the ingredient list are Maltodextrin, Sucralose, Acesulfame Potassium, and Neotame, which are all artificial sweeteners.
 Tang contains 24 grams of sugar in an 8 oz serving.
 That's almost six teaspoons of sugar.
 Though six teaspoons might not seem like much, it counts up if you drink Tang each morning for breakfast.
 At 15 calories per teaspoon, you are drinking an extra 85 "empty" calories each morning, or 31,025 extra calories in a year.
-That's enough to put eight extra pounds on you each year.
+That's enough to put eight extra pounds on you annually.

 What Are Tang's Ingredients?

-Only the color is orange.
 Tang may be orange in color, but it is definitely not orange juice.
 Tang contains less than 2% orange juice solids.
 If a serving of Tang is 8 ounces, 2% of a glass of Tang is .16 ounce, or less than a teaspoon.
 Most of Tang's flavor comes from "natural and artificial flavor."
 Tang is unhealthy because of all of the unnatural ingredients used to make it.